John Van de Kamp: Los Angeles County District Attorney

 During his tenure as Los Angeles County District Attorney, Van de Kamp dramatically increased the number of female deputy district attorneys in the office.
 He also created special units to focus on gangs, sexual assault, domestic violence, child abuse, and career criminals, and a unit to monitor crime in the entertainment industry.
 He set in place programs to help victims and witnesses, as well as quick response teams in cases of police officer-involved shootings.

 Van de Kamp was criticized for his office's handling of the Hillside Strangler case.
 Specifically, the case against defendant Angelo Buono was based largely on the testimony of co-defendant Kenneth Bianchi, who became uncooperative and unreliable, claiming to have multiple personalities and repeatedly changing his story.
 Van de Kamp was assured by his prosecutors that because of Bianchi's behavior, conviction of Buono could not be secured.
 Van de Kamp accepted their judgment and allowed the trial prosecutor, Roger Kelly, to move to dismiss all 10 murder charges against Buono and release him with an eye toward trying him for pandering.

-The judge in the case, Ronald M. George, however, felt enough evidence existed against Buono to justify proceeding to trial, and George took the unconventional step of denying the motion to dismiss.
+However, the judge in the case, Ronald M. George, felt enough evidence existed against Buono to justify proceeding to trial, and George took the unusual step of denying the motion to dismiss.
 Van de Kamp then declared a conflict of interest with regard to his office continuing the prosecution, as his office had already come to the conclusion that they could not win the case.
 Judge George accepted the conflict and reassigned the case, moving it to the California Attorney General's office under George Deukmejian.
 The prosecutors from the Attorney General's office were able to overcome the problems with Bianchi's behavior, and went on to secure convictions on nine of the 10 counts and a life sentence against Buono.

 The trial had been so lengthy that before it ended, Deukmejian had left office (having been elected as Governor of California), and had been succeeded as California Attorney General by Van de Kamp himself.
 Thus, it was ironically a Van de Kamp-led office that had declared the case against Buono to be unwinnable, and another Van de Kamp-led office that completed the winning of that case.
 The first decision, to give up on the murder prosecution of Buono, was used against Van de Kamp in later political campaigns to portray him as being "soft on crime".